Stephen Amoah: Politics

 He won by garnering 332 votes while the incumbent had 315 votes out of the 647 total vote cast.

 Amoah was elected member of parliament for Nhyaieso in the 2020 December parliamentary elections.
 He won the seat after getting 51,531 votes representing 81.71% against his closest contender Richard Kwamina Prah of the National Democratic Congress who had 11,033 votes representing 17.49%.

+In 2024 after the death of John Kumah who was the deputy finance minister, Amoah was appointed by the president Nana Addo Danquah Akuffo Addo as the new deputy finance minister effective from April 2, 2024.
+He won the Nhyiaeso Constituency. parliamentary seat for the 2nd term in the 2024 Ghana general elections.

 Committees

 Amoah is a member of the Finance Committee and also a member of the Privileges Committee.